jstrese/alexa-icestatus/readme.md

 1. Clone or fork this repository
 2. Once your changes are complete, create a pull request into *develop*
 3. The PR will be reviewed and merged into develop
-4. Travis CI builds develop and master automatically upon commit / PR
+4. GitHub builds develop and master automatically upon commit / PR
 5. Once code is merged to master the changes should be live within 15 minutes

 <br/>